Tom MacKenzie

 Thomas David MacKenzie (4 October 1882 – 28 November 1927) was an Australian rules footballer in the (then) South Australian Football Association (SAFA)/South Australian Football League (SAFL).

 MacKenzie was the first man to win three Magarey Medals as the fairest and most brilliant player in the competition.
-He was a cool centreman who excelled under pressure.
+He played as a calm centreman who did well under pressure.

 He later served in World War I, being wounded several times while fighting in France.

 In 1996 MacKenzie was inducted into the Australian Football Hall of Fame.
 In 2002 he was inducted into the South Australian Football Hall of Fame.